-This is our December 2020 Santa Clara County probate sales activity report.
+This is our December 2020 probate real estate sales activity report in Santa Clara County December 2020.
 The data consists of properties sold in probate and homes sold in trusts.
 There were no conservatorship sales in the month of December.
 This report is presented by Certified Probate Real Estate Specialist, Kathleen Daniels, Broker-Owner of NeedProbateHelp which provides probate real estate services.

 This report is comprised of statistical data from December 1, 2020, through December 31, 2020, extracted from MLS Listings “MLS” as of January 1, 2021.

 The data includes single-family homes, condominiums, and townhouses and may not include “off-market” sales.
 An “off-market” sale is when the property is sold without listing on the Multiple Listing Service.